-Under the act, if an order classifying a child as a public registry-qualified juvenile offender registrant is issued under the provisions described above regarding a delinquent child whose delinquent act was committed prior to January 1, 2008, the child generally may request as a matter of right a court hearing to contest the court's classification in the order of the child as a public registryqualified juvenile offender registrant.
+Under the bill, if an order classifying a child as a public registry-qualified juvenile offender registrant is issued under the provisions described above regarding a delinquent child whose delinquent act was committed prior to January 1, 2008, the child generally may request as a matter of right a court hearing to contest the court's classification in the order of the child as a public registryqualified juvenile offender registrant.
 To request the hearing, not later than the date that is 60 days after the delinquent child is provided with the copy of the order, the delinquent child must file a petition with the juvenile court that issued the order.
+A delinquent child may not request, and the court is prohibited from conducting, a tier reclassification hearing if federal law requires that the child be classified a public registry-qualified juvenile offender registrant, or be subject to the duties and sanctions imposed on public registry-qualified juvenile offender registrants, based on the offense committed; in such a case, the child must be classified a public registry-qualified juvenile offender registrant solely by reference to the definition of public registry-qualified juvenile offender registrant set forth in R.C.
+2950.01.

 If the delinquent child requests a hearing by timely filing a petition with the juvenile court, the delinquent child must serve a copy of the petition on the prosecutor who handled the case in which the delinquent child was adjudicated a delinquent child for committing the sexually oriented offense or child-victim oriented offense that resulted in the delinquent child's registration duty under the SORN Law.
 The prosecutor is to represent the interest of the state in the hearing.
 In the hearing, the Rules of Juvenile Procedure apply, except to the extent that those Rules would by their nature be clearly inapplicable.
-The court must schedule a hearing and provide notice to the delinquent child, the delinquent child's parent, guardian, or custodian, and the prosecutor of the date, time, and place of the hearing.
+The court must schedule a hearing, and provide notice to the delinquent child and the prosecutor of the date, time, and place of the hearing.

 If the delinquent child requests a hearing in accordance with this provision, until the court issues its decision at or subsequent to the hearing, the delinquent child must comply with the SORN Law as it exists on and after January 1, 2008.
 If a delinquent child requests a hearing, at the hearing, all parties are entitled to be heard, and the court must consider all relevant information and testimony presented relative to the issue of whether the child should be classified a public registry-qualified juvenile offender registrant.
-Notwithstanding the court's classification of the delinquent child as a public registry-qualified juvenile offender registrant, the court may terminate that classification if it determines by clear and convincing evidence that the classification is in error.
+Notwithstanding the court's classification of the delinquent child as a public registry-qualified juvenile offender registrant, the court may terminate that classification if it determines by clear and convincing evidence that the child is not likely to engage in the future in one or more sexually oriented offenses or child-victim oriented offenses.